Requirements of PCI DSS Compliance

 Business Need To Know

 Your system must give access to cardholder data on a need-to-know basis.
-You should have lists of users with predefined roles and privileges to ensure privileged information like cardholder data is not accessed by unauthorized users.
+You should have lists of users with predefined roles and privileges to ensure unauthorized users do not access privileged information like cardholder data.

 Unique Id

 All personnel must have a unique ID and secure password.
-You can use these unique credentials for mapping every access to cardholder data to a single user.
+You can use these unique credentials to map every access to cardholder data to a single user.
 Then, you can hold the person responsible in case of a breach in security due to their access to sensitive data.

 Restricting Physical Access